Disable CPU Core Parking [Unlock Maximum Performance]

 • Close the Registry Editor.

-Now, restart the computer.
-If you go to the Resource Manager, you won’t see any cores marked as parked.
+Now, if you open the Resource Manager, you won’t see any cores marked as parked.

 Frequently Asked Questions